malgorzata-banaszkiewicz/Moje-CV/README.md

 # CV Małgorzata Banaszkiewicz
-Curriculum Vitae napisane w języku html i css.
+Curriculum Vitae wrote in html i css languages.
-CV można wyświetlić w przeglądarce lub pobrać w formie pliku pdf.
+CV can be viewed in a browser or downloaded as pdf file.